Brachial Plexus Plexopathy

 Erb palsy involves C5, C6 and sometimes C7.
-The deformity adduction, internal rotation with extension of the arm and forearm.
+The deformity adduction, internal rotation with the extension of the arm and forearm.
 The wrist and fingers are flexed in case of C7 involvement.

 Total brachial palsy with the involvement of all brachial plexus roots from C5 to T1 manifests with arm paralysis and Horner’s syndrome.
 The diagnosis is made after birth with typical clinical presentation and conduction studies.
 Treatment is mainly physical therapy until the recovery of the nerve function.
 Few cases may fail to recover after one year and need surgical intervention.

 Neoplastic brachial plexopathy

 The most common causes for neoplastic brachial plexopathy are invasive lung and breast cancers.
 Pancoast syndrome presents with pain and weakness in the lower brachial plexus distribution and Horner’s syndrome due to pressure from non-small cell lung cancer in the lung apex.

 The clinical picture of brachial plexopathy included pain and numbness in the upper limb with muscle weakness, atrophy and diminished deep tendon reflexes.